synga-nl/inheritance-finder/README.md

 ##Acknowledgements:
 * Right now this package cannot handle multiple classes in one file.
 I will try to fix this in the near future.
-* The first two runs will be slow, because it is indexing all the files in your project root.
-I'm thinking if I can solve this.
+* The first run will be slow, because it is indexing all the files in your project root.
+I'm thinking off a manner to make it faster.
 I am planning of using react php for this so we can use multiple processes.
 * Don't use this code in production (you can use it FOR production, to build a cache of files).
 The performance results are strongly depending your hardware.